machinelearningprodigy/sms-spam-classiifer/README.md

-Here’s your **README.md** with a clean and professional look, including emojis:

----

 # ✉️📱 Email/SMS Spam Classifier

 A **Machine Learning-powered** Email and SMS spam classification app built using **Python** and **Streamlit**. 🚀